 Many times we perform the pruning task with whatever tools we have at hand.

 But this is not the right way to do it.

-You should always use sharp and clean shears or scissors to prune the plant.
+Use sharp and clean shears or scissors to prune the plant.

 This will help you make clean cuts and prevent the plant from getting any infection.